 These are our favorite strength exercises and yoga poses to do floating on the water.
-SUP yoga is so popular right now, you can easily find a class at your local beach or lake!
+SUP yoga is so popular right now, that you can easily find a class at your local beach or lake!

-- Russian Twists (holding the paddle)
+Russian Twists (holding the paddle)